rgdavies92/used-car-value/README.md

 * It would be interesting to benchmark the used car price prediction from this model against AutoTrader's own valuge gauge.
   * This gauge is not available on every listing and would require a new web scrape.
-  * It would pose an interesing classification problem although as with the regression problem, it would benefit from having sold price data available rather than listed price.
+  * It would pose an interesting classification problem although as with the regression problem, it would benefit from having sold price data available rather than listed price.

-* Finally, since the project has some uself applications for people close to the used car market, it would be helpful to package the model and predictive/analytic functions in a neat way which allows a reader to interact.
+* Finally, since the project has some useful applications for people close to the used car market, it would be helpful to package the model and predictive/analytic functions in a neat way which allows a reader to interact.

 In order to progress the project futher, some of the further work ideas have been addressed.